The 7 Cursed Objects You Should Never Take Home From Hawaii

 Lava Rocks and the Goddess Who Never Forgets

 Let’s start with the famous one.
-The one that gets people mailing boxes of rocks back to Hawaii from Ohio with handwritten apology notes.
+The one that gets people mailing boxes of rocks back from Ohio with handwritten apology notes tucked inside.

-Lava rocks.
+Lava rock.
 That rough, porous, volcanic chunk sitting right there on the ground at the Big Island.
 It’s free.
 It’s dramatic.
-It basically screams, “I was here.”
+It basically screams “I was here.”

-The belief is called Pele’s Curse.
+The belief that drives all this is called Pele’s Curse.
 Pele, the Hawaiian goddess of fire and volcanoes, is said to regard every piece of volcanic rock as her child.
 Take one, and she notices.

-The bad luck stories that flood the returned-package notes are wild – lost jobs, broken relationships, three car accidents in a month, mysterious illness.
+The bad luck stories that flood the returned-package notes are wild.
+Lost jobs.
+Broken relationships.
+Three car accidents in one month.
+Mysterious illness.
 One note famously read, “Tell Pele I’m so sorry!!”
-The person included black volcanic sand and paid for express shipping.
+The sender included black volcanic sand and paid for express shipping to get it back to Hawaii faster.

 But here’s where it gets interesting.

-And here’s the kicker – many Native Hawaiians find the “curse” narrative offensive because it flattens and misrepresents their genuine spiritual relationship with the land.
-Jessica Ferracane, public information officer for Hawaii Volcanoes National Park, has said there’s no mention in any of the oral traditions that Pele would curse rocks.
+And here’s the kicker.
+Many Native Hawaiians find the “curse” narrative offensive because it flattens and misrepresents their genuine spiritual relationship with the land.

-So you’ve got a possibly invented curse that real Hawaiians find disrespectful, and yet thousands of people send back rocks every year.
+So you’ve got a possibly invented curse that real Hawaiians find disrespectful, and yet more than a thousand rocks a year still come back to Haleakala.
 That’s a lot of psychological power for a 1950s park ranger to have accidentally generated.

-But here’s what’s actually true regardless of the curse: it’s illegal to remove minerals from U.S. national park boundaries.
+Here’s what’s actually true regardless of the curse: it’s illegal to remove minerals from U.S. national park boundaries.
 That law is real.
 The fines are real.
-And the ecological damage from millions of visitors each taking “just one” rock is real.
+The ecological damage from millions of visitors each taking “just one” rock is real.

-So leave the rocks.
-Whether it’s for Pele or for the park ranger who started all of this – just leave them where they are.
+Leave the rocks.
+Whether it’s for Pele or for the park ranger who started all of this, just leave them where they are.

 The sand, though?
 That’s where the real money hits.